 Matthew also represents and advises clients in real and personal property disputes, including development disputes, lease disputes and modifications, lien matters, summary ejectment proceedings, and other real estate litigation matters.

-In addition to his experience as an attorney, Matthew also has significant experience in the field of agriculture, as he has owned and operated a cattle farm in Eastern North Carolina for a number of years.
+In addition to his experience as a practicing attorney, Matthew has taught Legal Analysis, Writing, and Research at Wake Forest University School of Law as an adjunct professor of law.
+Matthew also has significant experience in the field of agriculture, as he has owned and operated a family cattle farm in Eastern North Carolina for a number of years.

 - North Carolina Bar Association, Member

 - North Carolina Cattlemen’s Association, Member

 - “The North Carolina Business Court: Now Open for More Business,” Presenter, K&L Gates “Under the Wire” CLE Seminar, January 2019

 - “Eastern District of North Carolina Case Update,” Presenter, N.C.B.A.
 Bankruptcy Section’s 38th Annual Bankruptcy Institute, November 2015